Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning: Background

 \textbf{1.
-State} is the representation of the environment.
+State}.
+The state represents the observable information about the environment at a given time.
 Assuming $S$ is the set of all possible states, $s_t$ $\in$ $S$ is the state at \emph{time step} $t$.

 \textbf{2.
 Action}.
-At each time step, the agent observes the current state $s_t$ and performs an action $a_t$ from the set of all actions $A$.
-Based on the action, the environment transitions to a new state $s_{t+1}$.
+At each time step, the agent observes the state $s_t$ and performs an action $a_t$ from the set of all actions $A$, which causes the environment to transition to a new state $s_{t+1}$.

 \textbf{3.
 Reward}.
-In response to $a_t$ that changes environment state from $s_t$ to $s_{t+1}$, the agent receives a numerical \emph{reward} $r_{t+1}$.
+In response to $a_t$ that changes the environment state from $s_t$ to $s_{t+1}$, the agent receives a numerical \emph{reward} $r_{t+1}$ that quantifies the utility of the chosen action.

 \textbf{4.
 Policy}.
-An agent uses policy $\pi$ to determine its actions in a given state and aims to find the policy that maximizes cumulative rewards.
-The optimal policy $\pi^{*}$ is determined by computing the optimal action-value function $Q^{*}$, also called the Q-value.
-The Q-value of a state-action pair, denoted as $Q(S,A)$, reflects the predicted cumulative reward obtained by taking action A in state S.
+The policy $\pi$ defines how the agent selects actions in each state.
+The RL agent aims to learn an optimal policy \textbf{$\pi^{*}$} that maximizes the cumulative reward over time.
+The optimal policy is determined by computing the optimal action-value function $Q^{*}$, also called the Q-value.
+The Q-value of a state-action pair, denoted as $Q(s, a)$, represents the expected cumulative reward obtained by taking action $a$ in state $s$.

-The agent makes decisions and learns to maximize the overall cumulative reward or \emph{return} over time.
-While the agent may not maximize the benefit of each action, it aims to maximize the long-term consequences of its actions.